edelooff/variable-scope/content/python/mostly-random-colors.rst

     Fully randomized colors

-    A coloring like this may be ideal for some situations, but mostly it's too... *random*.
+    A coloring like this may be desired for some situations, but for most it's too random.

-In the previous two posts we've exlored how to draw hexagons and how to tile them and create images that can be seamlessly repeated.
+In the previous two posts we've explored how to draw and tile hexagons, creating images that can be seamlessly repeated.
 We also briefly covered coloring them using a random color generator.
 The coloring process itself worked fine, but many times the created tiling turned out not very visually appealing, the colors of too harsh a contrast in tone and brightness.

 In this post we'll cover the creation of a mostly-random color generator.
 One that creates random colors within a certain fraction of the available colorspace.